ncatlab/nlab-content/pages/20834.md

 It is then interesting to notice that also the [[closed manifold|closed]] spatial slices found in the model [above](#ClosedSpatialSlices) have recently been argued to be preferred by observational data ([VMS 19](#VMS19)).

-That available experimental data supports neigher a cosmological constant nor open spatial slices is further argued in [Di Valentino-Melchiorri-Silk 20](#ValentinoMelchiorriSilk20).
+That available experimental data supports neither a cosmological constant nor open spatial slices is further argued in [Di Valentino-Melchiorri-Silk 20](#ValentinoMelchiorriSilk20).

 ## Related concepts